 In 1440, Queen Elizabeth gave a donation to the castle of Radna and the city.
 It is also clear that at that time the castle was abandoned and the city was largely uninhabited.
 The ruined church appears to be homeless in the following centuries because there is no record later that it was used by Catholics or Protestants after the Reformation.

 In 1631 it had a Lutheran priest: Johann Borgner, then, Johann Keuntzel in 1695.
 In 1766, Lucas Wester, the last Lutheran priest, and his followers left the town with him.
-Read more about the Saxons here:
+You can read more about the German Saxons here:

 This also explains why the Greek Catholic Church received it in the 18th century.
 In the middle of the 19th century, the ruined sanctuary was restored that it could become a Greek Orthodox church.
 The former sanctuary and partly the nave were turned into a separate church, independent of the western ruined part.
 The 16th-century defensive wall of the church has now been destroyed.

 The Castle of Radna